wazo-platform/wazo-doc/source/upgrade/old_upgrade_notes.rst

   option instead.
 * The remote directory service available from :ref:`supported phones <supported-devices>` is now provided by the new unified directory service, i.e. xivo-dird.
-Additional upgrade steps are required to get the full benefit of the new directory service; see the :ref:`detailed upgrade notes <upgrade-notes-webi-to-dird>`.
+Additional upgrade steps are required to get the full benefit of the new directory service.
 * The field ``enableautomon`` has been renamed to ``enableonlinerec`` in the users web services provided by the web-interface (these web services are deprecated).
 * The agent status dashboard now shows that an agent is calling or receiving a non ACD call while in